FastHart/iprep/README.md

 - `iprep_learn_from_quarantine.pl`: This script read emails quarantined by spamassassin, fetch IP addresses of incoming relays, and recalculates spam/ham score for fetched IP's.
 Needs connection to mysql on server side.
 - `iprep_data_feeder.pl`: Originally it is a `iprep.pl` written by chaosreigns.
 This script read emails quarantined by spamassassin, fetch IP addresses of incoming relays, create files with fetched IP's and push this data files to server by rsync.
  On server side this files will be eaten by `iprep_load_data.pl`.
-Data files contains two fields `timestamp` and `IP` (devided by space) line by line for each processed email.
+Data files contains two fields `timestamp` and `IP` (divided by space) line by line for each processed email.
 This script is usable for clients which don't have access to mysql running on server side.

 Also on client side i use two helper scripts: